beigeworm/ESP8266-Message-Board/README.md

 - Posted messages are saved and persisent on restarts.

 **EXTRAS** (ESP32 ONLY)
-- Use http://wall.local/wifi to see other nearby wifi networks.
 - Use http://wall.local/logs to see connected devices information.

 # INSTALL INSTRUCTIONS